sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 # Chapter 3: The Heart's Reckoning

-## The Gathering of Allies
+## Seeds of Division

-In the great hall of a distant province, Surpanakha stood before a gathering of nobles and courtiers.
-Her smile was a blade wrapped in silk, her voice steady and sure.
+Under the carved pillars of a mandapa, Surpanakha faced the nobles.
+Her smile was a blade.
+Her voice cut clean.

-“Ram showed me kindness when his own blood turned away,” she told them, eyes scanning the crowd.
-“Bharath’s coldness, Lakshman’s suspicion, Shanta’s silence—these fractures weaken Ayodhya.”
+“Ram showed me kindness when his own blood turned away,” she said.
+“Bharath’s coldness.
+Lakshman’s suspicion.
+Shanta’s silence.
+These cracks weaken Ayodhya.”

-A murmur of agreement rippled through the assembled faces, some nodding, others exchanging wary glances.
+The crowd shifted.
+Some nodded.
+Some looked at the floor.

 “A kingdom divided cannot stand,” Surpanakha continued.
-“We offer a new path—strength through unity under Raavani’s line.”

-She paused, letting the weight of her words settle.
-Eyes flickered with hope, fear, and ambition.
-The seeds of rebellion were sown.

-## Whispers in the Halls
+“Raavani’s house is Ram’s house now,” Surpanakha said.
+“Here, he finds loyalty.
+Here, he finds strength.”

+She paused.
+The air was thick.
+The seeds of rebellion took root.

-Ram heard the whispers before he saw the faces.
-Courtiers turned away, eyes clouded with doubt.
-Surpanakha’s stories were poison, seeping into every corner.
+Far away, in Ayodhya’s stone halls, Ram heard the whispers.
+Courtiers turned away.
+Their eyes were clouded.
+Surpanakha’s stories spread, slow and sure.

 Kind to her?
-Ram thought bitterly.
+Ram thought.
 Estranged from Bharath and Lakshman?
-The truth is darker.
+The truth was darker.
+The walls pressed in.
+The silence grew.

+He stood alone.
+The weight of Ayodhya pressed down.
+The ground shifted under his feet, like the Sarayu in flood.

 ## Midnight Confidant